alexbosworth/balanceofsatoshis/README.md

 It will check first for a mainnet macaroon, then a testnet macaroon.

+The LND directory can be overriden with an environment variable:

+`BOS_DEFAULT_LND_PATH=/path/to/lnd/data/dir`

 ### Saved Nodes

 If you have another node and it is already using `balanceofsatoshis`, you can